 South Cottonwood Creek Trail is a 4.4 mile out and back trail located near Gallatin Gateway, Montana and is good for all skill levels.
-The trail is primarily used for hiking and is accessible from May until October.
+The trail is primarily used for hiking and is best used from May until October.

 Nice single track trail, not to many people and was a cool run on a hot day!